Yurt company goes bust leaving Glastonbury glampers up to £16,500 out of pocket

 According to the festival, Yurtel had “not paid Glastonbury Festival for any tickets for the 2025 Festival prior to entering into liquidation, and therefore no tickets were secured for their guests”.

-Headline acts for this year include the 1975, Neil Young and Olivia Rodrigo.
+Headline acts at Glastonbury this year include The 1975, Neil Young and Olivia Rodrigo.

 Glastonbury Festival said in a statement: “We were sorry to learn that Yurtel Limited has appointed liquidators, and appreciate how disappointing this is for anyone who was planning to stay with them.